cyptnpassira/Federift/README.md

 ## Reading the numbers

 <img src="docs/assets/privacy.svg" alt="A convergence curve descending toward client targets alongside a leakage-signal band that shrinks as the sigma noise dial turns up" width="640" />

+- **convergence**: mean L2 distance between the global model and every client's private target.
+It goes down as the federation agrees.
+DP noise and dropped clients slow it.
+- **leak-dist (distinguishability)**: how far each client's clipped update sits from the crowd's average update, normalised.
+A crude membership-inference
+  proxy: an update that is easy to pick out is intuitively easier to detect.
+- **cosine leak**: how strongly a raw update points along the client's own